Viktor286/rolling-docs/RollingDocs/Roles/Developer_Fullstack/Instructions.md

 2.  **Understand & Plan:**
     * Thoroughly read the entire Task Specification (`TASK_...md`) in the `Progress/` folder.
     * Review all linked sections in `../../2_Project_Description.md`, `../../3_Technical_Plan.md`, and any other referenced documents.
-    * Consult `Rulebook.md` for relevant coding standards, patterns, or specific technical guidelines.
     * Plan your implementation approach, considering component design, data flow, testing strategy, and potential interactions.
     * [AI: Identify any ambiguities or required interactions with other roles (e.g., Security, Content) based on the Task Specification and request clarification or initiate consultation if necessary, following defined protocols.]

 3.  **Implement Code:**
     * Write or modify code within the `src/` directory (or other designated source code locations).
-    * Strictly adhere to the architecture (`../../3_Technical_Plan.md`), coding standards (`Rulebook.md`), and the specific requirements and Acceptance Criteria (AC) defined in the Task Specification.
+    * Strictly adhere to the architecture (`../../3_Technical_Plan.md`), and the specific requirements and Acceptance Criteria (AC) defined in the Task Specification.
     * Use path aliases (`@/*`) as specified in `../../4_Global_Tooling.md`.

 4.  **Local Testing:**
-    * Implement and run necessary unit and/or integration tests alongside your code, as required by the project's testing strategy (`../../3_Technical_Plan.md`) and `Rulebook.md`.
+    * Implement and run necessary unit and/or integration tests alongside your code, as required by the project's testing strategy (`../../3_Technical_Plan.md`).
     * Perform manual testing during development as needed to verify functionality.

 5.  **Apply Code Standards:**